 In 1943, the national Baby Boom created a demand for teachers so great that Concordia undergraduate students were often placed into emergency service before their degrees were complete.
 During its first five years alone, the Supply Teacher program provided more than 445 undergraduates to schools across the country and continued to fill classroom needs for nearly 20 years.
-Were you one of these willing servants?

 In honor of the 150th Anniversary of Concordia University Chicago, the Office of Alumni Relations is partnering with Robert Koepper '58 to capture alumni anecdotes about their experiences.
 This project attempts to bring recognition of the Supply Teacher program’s many contributions to the future teachers of Concordia.

 What was the most positive impact supply teaching had on your career?